Sign In

 There are so many ways to gain the knowledge needed to understand nutrition, digestion, absorption, and nutrition therapies.
 Outside of the education about food, counseling clients and nutrition programming requires its own set of learned skills.
 Personal trainers go from a fitness coach to a health coach when they can train the whole individual for success!

 Certifications are the shortest programs of the options while degrees take the longest and cost the most.
 Degrees can be an associate degree, bachelor's degree, or a master's degree with distance (online) programs available.
-Licenses are also an option after higher education.
 Let's explore the differences as well as the benefits and drawbacks of each.

 There are several recognized certification options for nutrition coaching and nutrition specialist that take 8-24 weeks to complete.
 Most of these programs come with a physical book that is mailed to you as well as online resources, practice exams, and videos.
 The certification exam is usually completed online and, once earned, the certification will not expire.

-Certified nutrition professionals can counsel clients with food choices, meal planning, and provide tools for nutritional success regardless of their fitness and health goals.
+Certified nutrition professionals can counsel clients with food choices, meal ideas, and provide tools for nutritional success regardless of their fitness and health goals.

 • Shorter program